dominic2412/VampireSurvivor/README.md

 Purple power-ups let your bullets pierce through enemies for a few seconds.
 Gold power-ups cause bullets to home in on the nearest enemy for a short time, letting you attack foes in any direction.
 Silver power-ups temporarily increase the speed of your bullets, displayed with its own timer.
+Magenta power-ups permanently raise your maximum health by one and heal you.

 Enemy spawn frequency increases slightly as you rack up kills, but the game is